Yasminelle

 Speak to your nurse, doctor, or pharmacist if you have had unprotected sex and think you could get pregnant.
 They will be able to prescribe you a morning after pill.

 There is some evidence to suggest that Yasminelle can help improve bad spots or acne.
-However, this will not be the case for everyone.
-Hormonal medication will only change your acne if your acne is hormonal.
+However, this will not be the case for everyone – hormonal medication will only change your acne, if it’s caused by hormonal imbalances.

 If you are worried about acne or spots, speak to your doctor about the best oral contraceptive pill for you.